007revad/Synology_HDD_db/README.md

                           --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
                           --ssd=restore
-      --restore         Undo all changes made by the script (except -S --ssd) --autoupdate=AGE  Auto update script (useful when script is scheduled) --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
+      --restore         Undo all changes made by the script (except -S --ssd) --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
 AGE must be a number: 0 or greater